EPC needs your attention

-There are financial penalties for non-compliance with EPBD (Energy Performance of Buildings Directive) requirements such as commercial energy performance certificates (EPC) and display energy certificates (DEC), for example.
+There are financial penalties for non-compliance with EPBR (Energy Performance of Buildings Regulations), previously known as Energy Performance of Building Directive (EPBD) requirements such as commercial energy performance certificates (EPC) and display energy certificates (DEC), for example.

 If you’re selling or renting out business premises in England and Wales, you need an EPC.
 These energy performance certifications rate how energy efficient your commercial building is from A to G.